Illness in a hall of residence

 COVID-19

-In line with the Government guidance, hall residents and staff are no longer required to be vaccinated for COVID-19, however we still strongly recommend residents are vaccinated against the virus.
+In line with the Government guidance, hall residents and staff are no longer required to be vaccinated for COVID-19, however we still strongly recommend residents are vaccinated against the virus if you are eligible.

 Students at high risk of severe illness from COVID-19